 Anita led us up the steep, cobbled hill towards the centre of town and the market.
-Along the way she chatted with my oldest two kids (aged 9- and 7-years-old at the time) about what they might like to cook and, armed with a chosen menu, they entered the market to buy supplies.
+Along the way she chatted with my two older children, Alfie and Tess, (aged 9- and 7-years-old at the time) about what they might like to cook and, armed with a chosen menu, they entered the market to buy supplies.

-One of my favourite things about living in Mexico is the markets – there’s a fantastic weekly one just a few blocks from my house – and wherever we travel I try and visit at least one.
+One of the things that I really enjoy about travelling is visiting local markets.
 To me, markets are such a wonderful insight into local daily life; the people, the food, the colours and sounds are a fantastic way to understand a place.

 Ingredients bought it was time to head to Anita’s home, where she runs her cooking classes from the top floor of her house.
-This, as you might expect, is no Michelin star kitchen but rather a simple rooftop kitchen with wonderful views over Lake Atitlán.
+This, as you might expect, is no Michelin star kitchen but rather a lake house cooking school held on the rooftop with wonderful views over Lake Atitlán.
 We loved it.

-Anita has run cooking classes from her home for the last four years and has taught a whole mishmash of people along the way, including kids.
+Anita has run cooking classes from her home for the last four years and has taught a mishmash of people along the way, including kids.
 She’s also a mum herself and so it’s no surprise that she knows exactly how to get kids involved.
-My eldest two were the busiest in our group of seven (my parents were with us on this trip) as they mashed potatoes to create tortas de papa (potato pancakes) and smushed plantain to make rellenos de platanto (banana balls) that they then filled with chocolate.
+Alfie and Tess were the busiest in our group of seven (my parents were with us on this trip) as they mashed potatoes to create tortas de papa (potato pancakes) and smushed plantain to make rellenos de platanto (banana balls) that they then filled with chocolate.

 Our menu was a typical Guatemalan meal and consisted of halacha, beef with potatoes, carrots and spices in a tomato sauce, tamales made with chipilin (a common leafy vegetable used in Guatemala cooking) and masa (dough), and tortas de papa.
 For desert we enjoyed the incredibly moreish rellenos de platanto.